Last updated on November 14th, 2022

 Step 2.
 Find a unique gap in your market

-There are opportunities in every location and you simply need to find the unique gap in the market where there’s low supply and high demand.
-Since you are renting instead of buying property, you have more options to choose from.
+Unique gap similar to a product’s unique selling point.
+By looking at your competitors’ performances within your preferred area to start a rental arbitrage business, you can easily find a unique gap in the market.
+There are opportunities in every location and you simply need to find the gap in the market where there’s a low supply and high demand.
+Since you are renting instead of buying a property, you have more options to choose from.

 - Which niche do you want to focus on? (handicap-friendly homes, business traveler-friendly, anime-themed rooms, etc.)